 ECW in Cameroon

-Education Cannot Wait (ECW) supports partners in Cameroon to respond to the three complex humanitarian crises affecting the country.
-In the Northwest and Southwest regions, conflict and violence is causing entire communities to flee and forcing school closures.
-The Far North is affected by the Lake Chad Basin Boko Haram crisis with violence and insecurity fueling population displacements within Cameroon and across the border from Nigeria.
+Education Cannot Wait (ECW) supports partners in Cameroon to respond to the complex humanitarian crises affecting the country.
+In the North-West and South-West regions, conflict and violence is causing entire communities to flee and forcing school closures.
+The Far North is affected by flooding and the Lake Chad Basin Boko Haram crisis with violence and insecurity fueling population displacements within Cameroon and across the border from Nigeria.
 The eastern parts of the country are impacted by a refugee influx from the Central African Republic.
-Over one million children need urgent education support because of these combined crises worsened by COVID-19 and climate change impacts.
-ECW launched its initial First Emergency Response (FER) in Cameroon in 2019, followed by a COVID-19 FER in 2020.
-In 2021, ECW launched an additional FER to ensure refugee children and youth arriving from the Central African Republic receive access to quality learning in Cameroon.
+ECW launched its first Multi-Year Resilience Programme (MYRP) in Cameroon in 2022, which builds on the impact of ECW’s previous First Emergency Response (FER) grants.
+With its emphasis on investments in gender, disability inclusion, and mental health and psychosocial support, the multi-year programme seeks to increase the capacity of the national education system to plan, monitor, coordinate, finance and deliver quality educational responses in crisis-affected areas.

 Ministry of Basic Education